 The Company currently underwrites from London, although risks are assumed on a worldwide basis.
-Risks assumed are predominantly denominated in U.S. dollars.
+Risks assumed are predominantly

 The Company is exposed to currency risk to the extent its assets are denominated in different currencies to its liabilities.
 The Company is also exposed to non-retranslation risk on non-monetary assets such as unearned premiums and deferred acquisition costs.
-Exchange gains and losses can impact income.
+Exchange gains